A/N: Warning for graphic violence.

 “That’s one of the secrets.”

-“You’re scared of whoever’s in there,” Maebhe guessed.
+Maebhe eyed Roman, then guessed, “You’re scared of whoever’s in there.”

 Maebhe didn’t respond, mostly because she had no clue how to.
-Instead, she did her best to appreciate the beauty of this island, cleaner and grander than all of Gallontea and so, so different from Orean.
+Instead, she looked around and tried to appreciate the beauty of this island, cleaner and grander than all of Gallontea and so, so different from Orean.

 “Be careful,” was his answer.
 “If you slip, it’s a long way down.”

 Maebhe followed, picking her way easily down the path after Roman.
-Once they’d descended enough to be out of sight of Unity’s buildings, she pulled her hood down.
+Once they’d descended enough to be out of sight of Unity’s buildings, she let her hood down.
 “So that’s a secret, too?”

 “Not even Dinara?”
 Maebhe asked, already knowing the answer.